 - We do accept applications all year, though most core courses begin in the fall.
 Applicants are encouraged to apply early.
 Only completed applications are eligible for review.

 - Although we do admit students in the spring semester, most core courses begin in the fall, and most of the curriculum is carefully sequenced.
 Therefore, students admitted in the spring can only enroll on a part-time basis.

 - Full-time Advanced Standing: March 1

 6. If I start the program in the spring, what classes would I be able to take?

 - Students who start the program in the spring can only begin the program on a part-time basis.
-During the spring semester, a regular student would be eligible to take at most 2 electives.
+During the initial spring semester, a regular student would be eligible to take one elective.
+One required elective must be taken after completion of your core foundation year coursework.
 Students cannot begin their foundation internship until the following fall term.
-If you start in the program in the spring, you will not graduate any sooner.
-One elective must be taken after competion of the core foundation year course work.
+If you start the program in the spring, you will not graduate any sooner.

 7. Do I really have to take the GRE or the MAT?